Notice: the title of the exhibition will change every hour

 5:00pm: Did You Know Who Built Your House?

-The Renaissance Society presents a new, site-specific installation by Gabriel Sierra, the Bogotá-based artist’s first solo show in the United States.
+The Renaissance Society presents a new, site-specific installation by Bogotá-based artist Gabriel Sierra.

 Sierra is intrigued by the language of man-made objects and the dimensions of the spaces in which we live, work, and think.
 His practice employs a variety of techniques – from sculpture and spatial interventions to performance and texts – to examine how the human body functions in relation to its environment.
 Originally trained in architecture and design, Sierra’s work draws on the history of Latin American Modernism.